lukso-network/LIPs/LSPs/LSP-0-ERC725Account.md

 function isValidSignature(bytes32 hash, bytes memory signature) external view returns (bytes4);
 ```

-This function is part of the [ERC1271](https://eips.ethereum.org/EIPS/eip-1271) specification.
+This function is part of the [ERC1271](https://eips.ethereum.org/EIPS/eip-1271) specification, with additional requirements as follows:

-Checks if the signature is valid for the hash provided.

-When the owner is an EOA, the function MUST return the magic value if the address recovered from the hash and the signature is the owner of the contract, and the failure value otherwise.
+- When the owner is an EOA, the function MUST return the magic value if the address recovered from the hash and the signature is the owner of the contract, and MUST return the failure value otherwise.

-When the owner is a contract, the function MUST check whether the owner contract supports ERC1271 interface id through ERC165, if yes it calls `isValidSignature(..)` function on the owner contract and returns its value.
+- When the owner is a contract, the function MUST check whether the owner contract supports ERC1271 interface id through ERC165, if yes it calls `isValidSignature(..)` function on the owner contract and returns its value.
 If the owner does not support ERC1271 interface id or the function does not exist on the owner, the function MUST return the failure value.

 #### universalReceiver